Pat Summitt Plaza and Monument

 Pat Summitt leads the University of Tennessee to eight national championships.

 Upon her retirement, Summitt had the most college basketball wins of anyone in the country, male or female.

 In November 2013, the University of Tennessee opened the Pat Summitt Plaza and Monument.

 Summitt celebrating her teams national championship win at the2008 NCAA tournament final.

 Backstory and Context

-The statue was dedicated to honor Summit's efforts to lead the University of Tennessee to multiple championships while also bringing greater attention and respect for women's basketball and other competitive team sports.
+The statue was dedicated to honor Summitt's efforts in leading the University of Tennessee to multiple championships while also bringing greater attention and respect for women's basketball and other competitive team sports played by women.
 Pat Summitt retired with more wins and championships than any other Division I coach.
-Summitt began her career at Tennessee as a player from the years of 1970-1974 and she also played on a World University team in 1973.
+Summitt began her career at the University of Tennessee as a player from the years of 1970-1974, and she also played on a World University team in 1973.

-Pat Summitt's success attracted national attention in ways that also brought more attention to women's sports.
+Pat Summitt's success attracted national attention in ways that gained valuable attention and advocacy to inequalities in women's sports.
 In 1997, she became the first women’s coach to appear on the cover of Sports Illustrated.
 In 2000, she became only the fourth woman to be inducted into the Naismith Basketball Hall of Fame.
 Before she retired, Summitt had a combined total of 1,098 wins- more than any coach in basketball history.
-She will forever be known as one of the greatest coaches that ever lived many people look up to her still to this day.
-This monument was a great thing to do for her legacy and will always be remembered and go down in history.
+In 2012, Summitt was awarded the Presidential Medal of Freedom by President Obama.
+She will forever be known as one of the greatest coaches that ever lived, and many people look up to her to this day.
+This monument will commemorate her impressive legacy in sports and as a trailblazer for women in her field.